-Well-kept, accurate records are essential to good child protection practice.
-The School is clear about the need to record any concerns held about a child or children within our School, the status of such records and when these records should be passed over to other agencies.

-The school utilises CPOMS online child protection online management system for the recording of concerns.
-Any member of staff who has a concern must log their concern via CPOMS and alert the DSL/DDSL.

-For staff without an ICT log in blank copies of the safety and welfare concern pro forma are stored by the photo copier, Class Rooms, Nursery, DSL's office to enable staff to access at all times.
-The concern will then be logged on CPOMS by the DSL/DDSL.

-Historic concern forms (prior to the use of CPOMS, 2018) and Safeguarding/ Child Protection referral forms are stored in the Pastoral Room in individual children's files.
-The cabinet is locked and only the Head Teacher, Deputy Head Teacher, Family Support Worker have access.

-Historic electronic chronologies (used prior to CPOMS) are held for children that document concerns, correspondences and referrals made.
-Child Chronologies are held on the teacher share within a 'safeguarding' file which is accessible only to Head Teacher, Deputy Head Teacher, Family Support Worker

-Children about whom there are concerns are recorded on the vulnerable children register which is updated annually (reviewed termly).

-When there is a sufficient concern, a referral may be made to social care.
-Where this action is taken a copy of the referral to social care is uploaded to CPOMS.

-If a child transfers or leaves School, the School will pass on safeguarding file and chronologies as well as appropriate CPOMS records.

-26.9.
-Reports prepared for child protection conferences should focus on the child's:

-- Educational progress and achievements

-- Attendance

-- Behaviour

-- Participation

-- Relations with other children and young people

-- Presentation, where appropriate

-- Interaction with other children and adults

-Templates are located here St. Helens Safeguarding Children Partnership - Useful Documents (sthelenssafeguarding.org.uk)
+- 23.1 Well-kept, accurate records are essential to good child protection practice.
+The School is clear about the need to record any concerns held about a child or children within our School, the status of such records and when these records should be passed over to other agencies. - 23.2 The school utilises CPOMS online child protection online management system for the recording of concerns.
+Any member of staff who has a concern must log their concern via CPOMS and alert the DSL/DDSL. - 23.3 For staff without an ICT log in (such as caretaking staff) blank copies of the safety and welfare concern pro forma are stored by the photo copier, Class Rooms, Nursery, DSL's office to enable staff to access at all times.
+The concern will then be logged on CPOMS by the DSL/DDSL. - 23.4 Historic concern forms (prior to the use of CPOMS, 2018) and Safeguarding/ Child Protection referral forms are stored in the Pastoral Room in individual children's files.
+The cabinet is locked and only the Head Teacher, Deputy Head Teacher, Pastoral Manager (DSL) have access. - 23.5 Historic electronic chronologies (used prior to CPOMS) are held for children that document concerns, correspondences and referrals made.
+Child Chronologies are held on the teacher share within a 'safeguarding' file which is accessible only to Head Teacher, Deputy Head Teacher, Family Support Worker - 23.6 Children about whom there are concerns are recorded on the vulnerable children register which is updated annually (reviewed termly). - 23.7 When there is a sufficient concern, a referral may be made to social care.
+Where this action is taken a copy of the referral to social care is uploaded to CPOMS. - 23.8 If a child transfers or leaves School, the School will pass on safeguarding file and chronologies as well as appropriate CPOMS records. - 23.9.
+Reports prepared for child protection conferences should focus on the child's: - Educational progress and achievements - Attendance - Behaviour - Participation - Relations with other children and young people - Presentation, where appropriate - Interaction with other children and adults

+Template of multiagency reporting form appendix 7

-School follows the 'Signs of Safety' model for report writing.
-The format identifies:- What is working well, What we are worried about and What needs to happen.
+23.10 School follows the 'Signs of Safety' model for report writing.
+The format identifies:-What is working well, What we are worried about and What needs to happen.

-4.7 Single Central Record
+24.0 Single Central Record

-Holding a single central record is a statutory requirement.
-This record includes all staff, supply staff, regular visiting staff such as peripatetic teachers and regular volunteers.

-The record is in digital form and includes

-- (a) Identity including: Names and addresses, dates of birth and start dates - (b) Employment start dates - (c) Qualifications and registration - (d) Evidence that staff have been checked against prohibition order and section 128. - (e) Evidence that all staff employed since March 2002, who have regular contact with children, have been CRB checked - (f) Evidence that staff appointed since May 2006 have been DBS checked including a disclosure number - (g) Evidence that supply teachers who work at the school, regularly have a DBS. - (h) Evidence that volunteers, including Governors who have regular contact with children, have DBS checks - (i) The dates checks were carried out - (j) Evidence that all teachers have qualified teacher status - (k) Evidence of permission to work in the UK including further checks for those who have lived or worked overseas. - (I) Annual self-declaration for DBS purposes. - (m) Digital footprint/confirmation a search has been conducted

-The Single Central Record will be updated by the SBM and HT.
+- 24.1 Holding a single central record is a statutory requirement.
+This record includes all staff, supply staff, regular visiting staff such as peripatetic teachers and regular volunteers. - 24.2 The record is in digital form and includes - (a) Identity including: Names and addresses, dates of birth and start dates - (b) Employment start dates - (c) Qualifications and registration - (d) Evidence that staff have been checked against prohibition order and section 128. - (e) Evidence that all staff employed since March 2002, who have regular contact with children, have been CRB checked - (f) Evidence that staff appointed since May 2006 have been DBS checked including a disclosure number - (g) Evidence that supply teachers who work at the school, regularly have a DBS. - (h) Evidence that volunteers, including Governors who have regular contact with children, have DBS checks - (i) The dates checks were carried out - (j) Evidence that all teachers have qualified teacher status - (k) Evidence of permission to work in the UK including further checks for those who have lived or worked overseas. - (I) Annual self-declaration for DBS purposes. - (m) Digital footprint - 24.3 The Single Central Record will be updated by the SBM and HT.

-4.9 Allegations against Staff
+25.0 Allegations against Staff